Winnipeg Jets centre Mark Scheifele has been placed into the NHL's COVID-19 protocol, the team announced Thursday.

 "This is going to be our reality across the league," he said.
 "It's part of what we have to deal with.

 "(COVID-19) is such a ghost.
 You just never know … that's what makes it hard."

 The Jets also restricted media access starting with Thursday's morning skate, which includes a ban on in-person availabilities until further notice.

 Scheifele tied for second on the team with 21 goals during the NHL's pandemic-shortened 2020-21 campaign, and led Winnipeg with 63 points.

-The 28-year-old from Kitchener, Ont., has two assists in two games this season after sitting out the Jets' opener as he served the final game of a suspension handed down during last spring's playoffs.
+The native of Kitchener, Ont., has two assists in two games this season after sitting out the Jets' opener as he served the final game of a suspension handed down during last spring's playoffs.

 Winnipeg recalled forward Dominic Toninato from American Hockey League's Manitoba Moose in a corresponding move Thursday.